CompuTec/computec-docs/docs/wms/user-guide/transactions/new-stock-counting/overview.md

 Leaving the document does not delete already set quantities.

-Saving to SAP Business One is planned to be performed through the AppEngine plugin.
+Saving to SAP Business One is planned to be performed through the CompuTec AppEngine plugin.
 Now, to do this, use the save icon:

 ![Document Details](./media/document-details-save.webp)